-C13-C20: Admission Polici es C13.
-Application fee ✓ If your institution has w aived its application fee for the Fall 202 2 admission c ycle please select no. Does your institution have an application fee? ⊠ Yes □ No Amount of application fee: \$5 0 Can it be waived for applicant s with financial need?
-Yes 🗆 No If you have an application fee an d an on-line application option, please i ndicate policy for students who apply on-line: ☑ Same Fee☐ Free☐ Reduced Can on-line application fee be wa nived for applicants with financial need ? ⊠ Yes □ No ) C14.
-Application closing date Does your institution have an application closing date? ☐ Yes ☒ No Date Application closing date (fall) Priority Date C15.
-Are first-time, first-year stu dents accepted for terms other than the e fall?
-Yes □ No C16.
-Notification to applicants of admission decision sent (fill in one only ) ☑ On a rolling basis beginning (date): 10/1 ☐ By (date): Click or tap here to enter text. ☐ Other: Click or tap here to enter text.
+C13-C20: Admission Policies

+✓ If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

+Does your institution have an application fee? ✓ Yes □ No

+Amount of application fee: \$50

+Can it be waived for applicants with financial need? ☑ Yes ☐ No

+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

+☑ Same Fee

+□ Free

+□ Reduced

+Can on-line application fee be waived for applicants with financial need? ☑ Yes ☐ No

+C14.
+Application closing date

+Does your institution have an application closing date?
+Yes No

+Date

+Application closing date (fall)

+Priority Date

+C15.
+Are first-time, first-year students accepted for terms other than the fall? ✓ Yes □ No

+C16.
+Notification to applicants of admission decision sent (fill in one only)

+☑ On a rolling basis beginning (date): 10/1

+☐ By (date):

+☐ Other:

 C17.
-Reply policy for admitted applicants (fill in one only) ☐ Must reply by (date): ☒ No set date ☐ Must reply by May 1st or ☐ Other: within weeks if notified thereafter
+Reply policy for admitted applicants (fill in one only)

+☐ Must reply by (date):

+✓ No set date ✓ Must reply by May 1st or within weeks if notified thereafter

+☐ Other:

+Deadline for housing deposit (MMDD): Amount of housing deposit: \$50

+Refundable if student does not enroll?

+☑ Yes, in full

+\square Yes, in part

+□ No

-Deadline for housing deposit (MMDD): Amount of housing deposit: \$50 Refundable if student does not enroll? ✓ Yes, in full☐ Yes, in part☐ No C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-year (freshman) students one year or more before high school graduation? ⊠ Yes □ No C20.
+C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: 1 year C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? ☑ Yes ☐ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? □ Yes ⊠ No If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2021 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ⊠ No If "yes," please complete the following: Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? ☐ Yes ☒ No If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2022 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ☒ No If "yes," please complete the following: Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No